 Program in Immunology

 Dr. Rudensky’s research is focused on understanding how T cells develop and their role in immunity and tolerance.
-Major areas of interest in his laboratory include the molecular and cellular mechanisms governing the differentiation and function of CD4 T lymphocytes; the roles these cells play in controlling autoimmunity, tumor immunity and immunity to infections; and the maintenance of immune homeostasis at environmental interfaces.
+Major areas of interest in his laboratory include the molecular and cellular mechanisms governing the differentiation and function of CD4 T lymphocytes; the roles these cells play in controlling autoimmunity, tumor immunity, and immunity to infections; and the maintenance of immune homeostasis

 Dr. Rudensky is particularly interested in understanding the role of the forkhead family transcription factor Foxp3 in establishing and maintaining immune homeostasis; in the plasticity of regulatory T cell transcriptional and functional programs; and in the molecular mechanisms of regulatory T cell lineage stability.
 In these studies, the Rudensky laboratory employs a wide range of experimental techniques, including traditional biochemical and molecular biological analyses; genetic approaches including conventional and conditional gene targeting and transgenesis; mass spectrometry; large-scale gene expression analyses and bioinformatics; and classical immunological analyses utilizing both cellular in vitro techniques and whole animal experimentation.

 Feng, Y. et al. Control of the inheritance of regulatory T cell identity by a cis element in the Foxp3 locus.
 Cell 158, 749–763 (2014).